Minneota falls in semifinal heartbreaker, concludes season

 The Vikings got eliminated in the same spot last season, to MACCRAY by 1 point in the subsection semifinals, but finished with an improved record this time around.
 Minneota went 17-12 overall last year, and picked up two more wins this season.

 Notably, Minneota will be returning nearly its entire lineup of talent next season after graduating just one senior in Gruenes.
-The Vikings will be older with more experience, as their core group of five current juniors in Jaylyn Coequyt, Leah Coequyt, Libby Sussner, Natalie DeCock and Clare Swedzinkski will be coming back for a final season.
+The Vikings will be older with more experience, as their core group of five current juniors in Jaylyn Coequyt, Leah Coequyt, Sussner, Natalie DeCock and Clare Swedzinkski will be coming back for a final season.